 - A U.S. Census shows more than 20 million people in this demographic.

-- An Amazon search turns up more than 10,000 books with “dog” in the title
+- An Amazon search turns up more than 10,000 books with “dog” in the title.

 These are meaningless statistics.
 The following statements show better market insight:

+What can you specifically do to market and promote the book?
+Never discuss what you hope to do, only what you can and will do (without publisher assistance), given your current resources.
 Many people write their marketing plan in extremely tentative fashion, talking about things they are “willing” to do if asked.
 This is deadly language.
 Avoid it.
 Instead, you need to be confident, firm, and direct about everything that’s going to happen with or without the publisher’s help.
 Make it concrete, realistic, and attach numbers to everything.